TheSongOfEnderion/josee/Chapters/Chapter 1 – Rekindled Dreams (1).md

 "Ah!
 Lady Josephine, you've awaken already!
 Oh, thank the Divines!"

-'_...
+'...
 Josephine?' she wondered.
-'Is that the name of this body?_'
+'Is that the name of this body?'

 "My Lady," the girl continued, "Is there anything I can do for you?"